ChooseMath/washu_campus_events/README.md

 A responsive web application for Washington University students to discover, search, and engage with campus activities.

 ## 🎯 Project Overview
-Built during HackWashu (Oct 2025), this platform aims to strengthen campus community connections by providing an intuitive interface for event discovery.
+Built during Hackathon (Oct 2025), this platform aims to strengthen campus community connections by providing an intuitive interface for event discovery.

 ## ✨ Key Features
 - **Smart Search**: Real-time filtering with keyword matching